It might sound humble, but boiled cabbage is absolutely delicious! Swirl it with butter and salt for an easy and healthy side dish.

 Boiled Cabbage

 Boiled cabbage might sound humble, but here’s the thing: it can be absolutely delicious.
 A friend of ours mentioned this to us in passing once: “I added butter and salt to boiled cabbage, and I couldn’t stop eating it!”
-We had to test it for ourselves: and we agree!
-Boiling makes perfectly tender cabbage, and a little salt and butter makes this cruciferous vegetable taste surprisingly irresistible.
-Here’s how to boil cabbage so it tastes delightful.

-The type of cabbage for boiled cabbage
+The type of cabbage to use

 The best type of cabbage to make boiled cabbage?
 A large head of green cabbage.
 While this method works with red cabbage too, we prefer it with the sweeter flavor of the green variety.
-Save other types of cabbage like Savoy and Napa cabbage for eating raw in salads (like this one).
+Save other types of cabbage like Savoy and Napa cabbage for eating raw in salads (like this cabbage salad).

-Best way to shred cabbage
+The best way to shred cabbage

 1. Slice off the root: Remove any outer layers of the cabbage that seem tough or are not fresh, and discard them.
 With a large chef’s knife, slice off the root of the cabbage.